I've read that a mammogram is useless when it comes to detecting cancer in women with dense breasts. Is this true?

 - Wang AT, et al. Breast density and breast cancer risk: A practical review.
 Mayo Clinic Proceedings.
 2014;89:548.

 - AskMayoExpert.
-Breast cancer screening and options for supplemental screening in the dense breast.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Breast cancer screening and options for supplemental screening in the dense breast (adult).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.